 They say the demonstration, which was held in front of the Bode-Museum in the central district of the German capital city, had made its point that it’s wrong to continue to hold on to the artworks, which were taken from Benin without permission of the owners during the colonial era.

 The exhibition Beyond Compare: Art from Africa is presently showing in the Bode-Museum until June 2019.
 “The exhibition addresses major themes of human experience, such as power and death, beauty and identity, justice and memory”.
 Eighty major works of African sculpture are currently on display to contrast art from Italy and central Europe.

 British forces raided and destroyed Benin City in today’s Nigeria about 120 years ago.
 They looted thousands of invaluable works of art from the burnt royal palace and sold it to Western museums and private art collectors.
-After London, Berlin has the second largest collection of more than 500 pieces, many of which have never been shown to the public.
+After London, Berlin has the second largest collection of the priceless artefacts, many of which have never been shown to the public.

 Organised by Decolonize and ISD Bund e.V.
 (Initiative of Black People in Germany), the protesters called on the German government to cause the artworks to be returned to the rightful owners.